 Defining Domestic Violence Victims

 It is important to note that domestic violence does not have to occur between spouses.
 The victim can be a spouse, ex-spouse, someone you are dating, someone you previously dated, parent of your child, or any other person with a similar romantic or sexual relationship.
 Cohabitants and previous cohabitants are protected by domestic violence laws only if you had a romantic or sexual relationship together.
 In some cases, this can complicate the charges if the victim claims you were together but you argue that you maintained a strictly platonic relationship.
-In these cases, your Vista domestic violence defense attorney may ensure you face only assault or battery charges rather than more serious domestic violence charges.
+In these cases, your attorney may ensure you face only assault or battery charges rather than misdemeanor or felony domestic violence charges.

 It’s also worth noting that domestic violence victims are not always female and the defendants in these cases are not always men.
 Domestic violence laws protect men from women and single-sex couples from one another as well.

-The injury need not be permanent or serious.
-If the victim is injured to any extent, whether an internal or external injury, you can be arrested.
-That being said, the worse the injuries, the more likely you will face felony charges and if they are sever enough, you could face aggravated charges that will result in additional penalties.
+In order for domestic violence to be a felony, the injury need not be permanent or serious.
+If the victim is injured to any extent, whether an internal or external injury, you can be arrested and charged with felony domestic violence.
+That being said, the worse the injuries, the more likely you will face felony charges and if the injuries are severe enough, you could face aggravated charges that will result in additional penalties.

-If you have been arrested for this crime, it is imperative that you call an experienced Vista domestic violence attorney as soon as possible.
-You can fight these charges and win.
-Peter M. Liss can argue your case to prosecutors even before the matter is brought to court, so please call (760) 643-4050 to schedule a free initial consultation.
+If you have been arrested for misdemeanor or felony domestic violence, it is imperative that you call an experienced domestic violence defense attorney as soon as possible.
+You can fight these charges and win and in some cases, your lawyer may be able to have felony domestic violence charges reduced to a misdemeanor.
+Peter M. Liss can argue your case to prosecutors even before the matter is brought to court, often reducing the charges against you, so please call (760) 643-4050 to schedule a free initial consultation.